-The Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, are affiliated law firms with offices along Florida’s Atlantic and Gulf Coasts.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, are affiliated law firms with offices along Florida’s Atlantic and Gulf Coasts.
 Our St. Petersburg brain injury lawyers are both compassionate and experienced.
 We know that TBIs can cause both physical and emotional trauma—which can worsen if medical bills are piling up and the victim is experiencing difficulties.
 We will fight to see that justice is done.

 Our dedication is shown by our results:

 - We won $3.2 million in pre-trial mediation for a victim of a semi-truck accident that resulted in a brain injury.

 - In another case, a client who received a mild traumatic brain injury (MTBI) after an accident with a semi on I-275 in St. Petersburg received $1.75 million.
 Our discovery revealed that the truck was not maintained properly.
 The client retained another law firm before us, who received an offer of just $265,000.